IE-bank-team/ie-bank-infrastructure/modules/managed-services/registration-definition/README.md

 #### Permissions required to create delegations

-This deployment must be duno by a non-guest account in the customer's tenant which has a role with the `Microsoft.Authorization/roleAssignments/write` permission, such as [`Owner`](https://learn.microsoft.com/en-us/azure/role-based-access-control/built-in-roles#owner) for the subscription being onboarded (or which contains the resource groups that are being onboarded).
+This deployment must be done by a non-guest account in the customer's tenant which has a role with the `Microsoft.Authorization/roleAssignments/write` permission, such as [`Owner`](https://learn.microsoft.com/en-us/azure/role-based-access-control/built-in-roles#owner) for the subscription being onboarded (or which contains the resource groups that are being onboarded).

 If the subscription was created through the Cloud Solution Provider (CSP) program, any user who has the AdminAgent role in your service provider tenant can perform the deployment.